JoeBrueneman/Jammin_With_Spotify/README.md

 ##  Comparable Study Of Different Models

-* We conduct four different ways of approach to recommend new tracks given a user input playlist, the following flow charts shows the logic behind it:
+* We conduct three different ways of approach to recommend new tracks given a user input playlist, the following flow charts shows the logic behind it:
 ![model_flow](https://github.com/JoeBrueneman/Jammin_With_Spotify/assets/141379548/18a7bbe6-a5d4-475f-b972-9595867953e2)

 * We build three models to perform the recommendation task: